blkSignal/Network-Threat-Detection-Framework/README.md

 # Goliath Systems

-**One-line purpose**: Goliath Systems proves you can design, deploy, and analyze a modern network-threat detection pipeline that still works when payloads are encrypted.
+**Intent**: Goliath Systems proves you can design, deploy, and analyze a modern network-threat detection pipeline that still works when payloads are encrypted.

 ## What it shows employers